MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 >
 > `PSStyle` exists in the System.Management.Automation namespace.

+Along with access to `$PSStyle`, this introduces changes to the PowerShell engine.
+The PowerShell formatting system is updated to respect `$PSStyle.OutputRendering`.

+- `StringDecorated` type is added to handle ANSI escaped strings.
+- `string IsDecorated` boolean property is added to return if the string contains ANSI escape sequences based on if the string contains ESC or C1 CSI.
+- The `Length` property returns _only_ the length for the text without the ANSI escape sequences.
+- `StringDecorated Substring(int contentLength)` method returns a substring starting at index 0 up to the content length that is not a part of ANSI escape sequences.
+This is needed for table formatting to truncate strings and preserve ANSI escape sequences that don't take up printable character space.
+- `string ToString()` method stays the same and returns the plaintext version of the string.
+- `string ToString(bool Ansi)` method returns the raw ANSI embedded string if the `Ansi` parameter is true.
+Otherwise, a plaintext version with ANSI escape sequences removed is returned.

 ## PSCommandNotFoundSuggestion

 Recommends potential commands based on fuzzy matching search after a **CommandNotFoundException**.